 All students have access to courses that are part of NYU's Cross-School Minors.

-Your classes may be spread across NYU’s Greenwich Village campus.
+Your classes may be spread across NYU’s Greenwich Village and Brooklyn campuses.
 Keep in mind you may need over 15 minutes to reach a class housed in a different building.
 Your class schedule will contain building codes for the locations of your class.
 Please reference the registrar’s website for the building code key to determine where your classes will take place.

 The Elmer Holmes Bobst Library is NYU New York's main library.
 It is a 12-story building that holds more than one million electronic books, journals, and databases; 235,000 print serial subscriptions, 500,000 government documents, and more than 41,000 linear feet of archives and manuscripts.
 In New York, NYU also has specialized subject libraries.